The-Microservice-Dungeon/decisionlog/_decisions/game-tech-stack.md

 ## How is this decision evaluated?

 The decision was based on the experience the team had regarding the possibilities for programming languages.
+Further in educational context its good to learn Kotlin because its in comparison especially to Java a new programming language.

 ## Resolution Details